verronpro/blog/_drafts/2025-03-05-monthly-commit-cli-modularization.md

 ---
 layout: article
-title:  ""
+title: "Monthly Commit — CLI Modularization"
-date:   202X-XX-XX 09:00:00
+date: 2025-03-05
-categories: []
+categories: [office-stamper]
 author: Joseph
 tags: [agility, craftsmanship, solo-maintainer, enterprise, platform, ci-cd, risk-management]
-description: ""
+description: "Decoupling the CLI from the core engine for better boundaries and independent releases."
 ---

 Commit:
 [fd98481](https://github.com/verronpro/office-stamper/commit/fd98481)

 # Why this is March’s highlight

-Agile teams win by delivering value in small, independently verifiable slices.
-This commit takes a decisive architectural step in that direction by modularizing the CLI into its own, independent module.
-It’s not merely a folder shuffle; it’s a boundary decision.
-By carving out the command‑line interface from the core engine, we reduce coupling, unlock separate release cadences, and make both sides easier to reason about and test.

-From a craftsmanship angle, strong module boundaries are a kindness to future maintainers.
-They localize decisions (parsing flags, validating inputs, mapping formats) and stop those concerns from leaking into the document‑processing core.
-Conversely, the engine focuses on stable abstractions—placeholders, processors, resolvers, traversal—without having to know anything about terminal UX or packaging quirks.
+- Modularizes the CLI into its own independent module.
+- Reduces coupling and enables separate release cadences.

 # What changed

-- Introduced an independent CLI module with its own `pom.xml`, dependencies, and packaging.
+- Independent CLI module with its own `pom.xml`.

-- Migrated CLI‑specific code and configuration (argument parsing, help text, input adapters) out of the engine.
+- Migrated argument parsing and terminal UX out of the engine.

-- Cleaned up shared contracts so the engine exposes a thin, format‑agnostic API that the CLI orchestrates.
+- Cleaned up engine API to be format-agnostic and orchestratable.

-- Prepared the build to assemble the CLI distributable separately, improving release clarity and testability.
+- Separate build and assembly for CLI distributables.

 # Agility and DX impact

-- Independent iteration: we can enhance CLI UX (flags, subcommands, examples) without touching the engine, and vice‑versa.
-That means smaller PRs and faster code review cycles.
+- Independent iteration: enhance CLI without touching core engine.

-- Better testing seams: engine tests remain pure units and integration tests; CLI tests focus on end‑to‑end flows with realistic inputs (CSV, JSON, XML/HTML, Properties).
+- Better testing seams: engine (units/integration) vs. CLI (end-to-end).

-- Clearer ownership: contributors who favor tooling/UX can work in the CLI module; engine specialists can focus on WordprocessingML logic.

-This separation also embodies documentation‑as‑code.
-The CLI module can host task‑oriented docs ("stamp a folder of templates", "convert JSON to placeholders"), examples, and even sample datasets without polluting the engine’s narrative.
-In PRs, reviewers can evaluate CLI docs and UX alongside code changes.
+- Clearer ownership for tooling/UX vs. engine specialists.

-# Practical guidance for your projects
+# Practical guidance

-- Identify modules by change frequency and stakeholder: if different people touch a concern for different reasons, it’s a boundary.
+- Identify boundaries by change frequency and stakeholder.

-- Expose minimal interfaces at the seam.
-Keep the contract stable and push variability (formats, flags) to the CLI.
+- Expose minimal interfaces; push variability (flags, formats) to the interface module.

-- Use versioned examples: treat `--help` output, sample commands, and exit codes as part of the contract and include them in tests.
+- Treat CLI output and exit codes as part of the contract.

 # Risks and mitigations

-- Risk: accidental duplication of utility code across modules.
-  Mitigation: centralize true shared utilities in a small shared library or keep them in the engine with stable APIs.
+- Duplication: use a small shared library or keep utilities in the engine.

-- Risk: drift between engine capabilities and CLI features.
-Mitigation: create a checklist for new features—engine change, CLI flag, docs update, example added.

-- Risk: packaging complexity.
-Mitigation: lean on Maven assembly/jpackage; keep the CLI’s dependency surface tight and auditable.

-# How to apply this thinking

-- Start with a dependency graph: reduce cross‑module references, push boundaries toward product lines (engine vs. interface).

-- Keep CI granular: build and test modules independently; publish artifacts that downstream jobs can consume.

-- Document the architecture with a small ADR (Architecture Decision Record) so future engineers know why the boundary exists and how to evolve it.

-Modularization is an investment that pays compounding returns.
-It sharpens responsibilities, makes tests meaningful, and lets teams move faster with fewer collisions—precisely the mechanics that make agility sustainable.
+- Drift: use checklists for new features (Engine + CLI + Docs).
+- Packaging complexity: use Maven assembly; keep dependencies tight.